geekchow/promise-error-handle/README.md

 ```
 As sample above, getData got error and its then method provided a local error handler function.
 At this case, the final catch won't be executed, and the chain is not been stopped, the getMoreData is skip obvisously as exepected,
-but however, the getEvenMoreData is executed without data filled in.
+but however, the getEvenMoreData is executed with data from getData's error handle function.
 In my opinion it's weird, just skip all the following then
 should be more intuitive.